The Black Spring Crime-Writing Prize 2019

 ANY ONE 18 YEARS OR OLDER MAY ENTER - from any nation.
 The manuscript must be at least 50% unpublished and entirely the author's own.

-The winner will be announced before the London Book Fair, 2020, where it will be pitched for foreign rights.
+The winner will be announced bY the London Book Fair, 2020, where it will be pitched for foreign rights.

 This year’s judge will be our very own M. John Penny.
 After a lifetime spent reading Crime Fiction, his affiliation to a publisher puts him in a special position to admire quality writing and plotting, as well as a sense of what is commercially valuable.
 Mr Penny will read over every entry.